Red Kellett: Coaching career

 In autumn 1935, he was named head coach for the freshmen football and basketball teams at Ursinus College in Collegeville, Pennsylvania.
 He became head coach of the varsity football team after his brief stint with the Chiefs ended.

 In 1941, he left Ursinus to return to his alma mater.
 At Penn, he served as Director of Freshmen Athletics and head coach of the freshmen basketball and football teams.
 He later became head coach of the varsity basketball team, and won a conference title for the 1944–45 season.

 Broadcast career

-He left Penn after the 1946–47 season to become the play-by-play announcer for WFIL in Philadelphia.
+He left Penn after the 1947–48 season to become an administrative assistant to WFIL station manager Roger W. Clipp.
+He also worked as a play-by-play announcer at the station.
 The first game he announced was also the first commercial football telecast for the station.
 Kellett went on to head operations for WFIL's radio and (now defunct) television station.
 During the 1948–49 season, Kellett called New York Knicks games on WOR and WPIX.